|Monitoring the Oil Beetle in Nottinghamshire|

 first time in over a 100 years, has since provided us

 with the chance to monitor the colony over successive

-The discovery by Adrian Dutton and his wife in 2011, of Meloe proscarabaeus on lowland heath within the Sherwood Forest NNR, was followed a couple of years later by James Glendenning and Sean Tobin's reports of a second colony in the grounds of Newstead Abbey.
+The discovery of Meloe proscarabaeus on Budby South Forest (part of the Sherwood Forest NNR) by Adrian Dutton and his wife in 2011, was followed a couple of years later by James Glendenning and Sean Tobin's reporting a second colony in the grounds of Newstead Abbey.

-This page purely serves to provide summaries of our survey results of the Sherwood Forest colony.
-For further details on the life history of this extremely large beetle, click on the above link.
+This page purely serves to provide summaries of our own survey results of the Budby South Forest colony, plus additional sightings sent to us for inclusion here.
+For further details on the life history of this extremely large beetle, click on the link above left.

 2016 survey results and notes